jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

         be feeding you 10-20 module-related questions per day.
       * Dont slack off still going through review of old questions.
         Otherwise, they pile up!
-   * A few times a month, Ill spend half the day focused on some old topic and slowly chip away.
+   * A few times a month, I'll spend half the day focused on some old topic and slowly chip away.
 As you go, make notes on what youre learning.
      Switch over to view the topic to get more context (keyboard shortcut: t).
      If something is completely unfamiliar, take a few moments to learn one or two things before moving on (and rating as 1).
    * All of the above actually subverts the normal algorithm, so eventually (once youve whittled down the big pile) you should settle into doing whatever FC decides you to do for that day.
-* After a week or so, youll start going through questions faster: youre learning!
-Youll also get some positive reinforcement from seeing the graphs on the Insights page (https://med.firecracker.me/dashboard)
+* After a week or so, you'll start going through questions faster: youre learning!
+You'll also get some positive reinforcement from seeing the graphs on the Insights page (https://med.firecracker.me/dashboard)
 * Theres a lot of upfront work of slogging through questions before you start to reach steady state maintenance mode.
 As long as youre